gaurav-unifydots/Automation/README.md

 If you want to run Methods parellely,you need to change parellel=methods in testng.xml and make BeforeTest annotation change to BeforeMethod.
 NOTE: Same needs to be done with After annotations as well.

+NOTE:If you get issues like This chromedriver only supports 114 version Delete all existing folders in C:\Users\YOUR NAME\.cache\selenium\chromedriver\win32.
+3. Create a new folder in C:\Users\YOURNAME\.cache\selenium\chromedriver\win32.
+2. and name it 116.0.5845.96.
+4. Download chrome driver (Stable Version: 116.0.5845.96 (r1160321) ) from https://googlechromelabs.github.io/chrome-for-testing/. and unzip it to C:\Users\YOUR NAME\.cache\selenium\chromedriver\win32\1.
+116.0.5845.96 folder
+NOTE:Instead of 116,choose the latest stable version.

 You are good to go.